 One could acquire all the privileges of a personality by saying less than he should, and working less than others would.

 Charm is strictly the domain of the bourgeoisie.

-I had steadfastly refused to learn Stairway To Heaven because once I know it, its wonder dissipates and mystery completely robbed.
+I had steadfastly refused to learn Stairway To Heaven because once I do, its wonder dissipates and mystery completely robbed.

-Some things are grotesquely Herculean in form, and shall never be attempted by anyone except those who harbour the perversion to have their temperance severely tested.
-Getting work done in the long summer days in Oxford is one of those things.
+Some things are grotesquely Herculean in form, and shall never be attempted by anyone except those who harbour the perversion to have their temperance put to the fire.
+Getting work done during the long summer days in Oxford is one of those things.

 Work drives out thought.
-Industriousness, therefore, has its natural conclusion in stupidity.
+Industriousness thus reaches its natural conclusion in stupidity.

 Utility is orthogonal to aesthetics, and yet aesthetics is ultimately utility.

 To live and to exist are two different things.

 Someone will have to do the tedious and boring work so that you and I can meditate on being the perfect human.